Cadasta/cadasta-arcgis-admin/frontend/README.md

 ### CI

 Travis automatically tests all PRs via `npm test` and `npm run validate-template`.
-Code merged into `master` is already built and deployed to the `stg` environment.
+Code merged into `master` is automatically built and deployed to the `stg` environment.

 ### Recommended Reading